-17. FREE KICKS.
+17. FREE KICKS

-The field umpire shall blow his whistle and give the nearest opponent a free kick against a player who:
+The field umpire shall blow his whistle and give the nearest opponent a free kick against a player who -

-- (a) Encroaches within the circle mentioned in Law 1(a) when the field umpire is in the act of bouncing the ball in such circle. - (b) When kicking off from a behind, kicks the ball out of bounds without it having been touched by any player, the free to be given at the spot where the ball went out of bounds. - (c) Unduly interferes with an umpire who is bouncing the ball, - (d) Wilfully wastes time. - (e) Deliberately holds back or throws an opponent after that opponent has kicked or handballed the ball, but no free kick shall be given if a player, unable to release his hold at once, throws the opponent down. - (f) Wilfully kicks or forces the ball out of bounds without it being touched by another player. - (g) Interferes with an opponent from the time the ball goes out of bounds until the ball, after being thrown in by the boundary umpire, makes contact with a player or the ground. - (h) Throws or hands the ball to another player while the ball is in play. - (i) Trips, kicks, or slings an opponent, or strikes an opponent with either hand or arm, or deliberately with the knee. - (j) Catches hold of an opponent below the knee or by the neck. - (k) Charges an opponent. - (1) Pushes an opponent from behind in any way, except as provided in Law 18 (g). - (m) Pushes an opponent in the face, - (n) Pushes an opponent who is in the air for a mark. - (o) Pushes an opponent in the chest, side or shoulder when the ball is more than five yards away - (p) Infringes any of the rules between the time the umpire blows his whistle and bounces the ball. - (q) Commits a breach of Laws 11, 12 or 13. - (r) All breaches of the Laws must be penalised whether the ball is dead or in play.
+- (a) Encroaches within the circle mentioned in Law 1 (a) when the field umpire is in the act of bouncing the ball in such circle. - (b) When kicking off from a behind, kicks the ball out of bounds, without it having been touched by any player, the free kick to be given at the spot where the ball went out of bounds. - (c) Unduly interferes with the bouncing of the ball by the field umpire. - (d) Wilfully wastes time. - (e) Deliberately holds back or throws an opponent after that opponent has kicked or handballed the ball, but no free kick shall be given if the player, unable to release his hold at once, throws the opponent down. - (f) Wilfully kicks or forces the ball out of bounds without it being touched by another player. - (g) Interferes with an opponent from the time the ball goes out of bounds until the ball, after being thrown in by the boundary umpire, makes contact with a player or the ground. - (h) Throws or hands the ball to another player while the ball is in play. - (i) Trips or kicks or attempts to trip or kick or slings an opponent or strikes or attempts to strike an opponent with either hand or arm or deliberately with the knee. - (j) Catches hold of an opponent below the knee or by the neck, which includes the top of the shoulder. - (k)Charges an opponent. - (l) Pushes an opponent from behind in any way, except as provided in Law 18 (g). - (m) Pushes an opponent in the face. - (n) Pushes an opponent who is in the air for a mark. - (o) Pushes an opponent in the chest, side or shoulder when the ball is more than five yards away. - (p) Infringes any of the laws between the time the field umpire blows his whistle and bounces the ball. - (q) Commits a breach of Laws 11, 12 or 13.

+(r) All breaches of the Laws must be penalised whether the ball is dead or in play.

-18. SPECIAL DIRECTIONS AS TO FREE KICKS AND MARKS.
+18. SPECIAL DIRECTIONS AS TO FREE KICKS AND MARKS